the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 ### Don't re-render if not needed

-Earlier, we explored React's re-rendering mechanism.
+Earlier, we have explored React's re-rendering mechanism.
 We'll repeat this exercise for the App and List components.
 For both components, add a logging statement:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~